ivanenkomaksym/dotnet-messagebroker-demo/README.md

 12. **WarehouseAPI** provides REST API to get products stock levels.
 Used by **WebUI**.
 Data persisted in mongo **WarehouseDb**.
 13. **WebUI** main UI application built with .NET Razor pages.
 Uses **WebUIAggregator** and **OcelotAPIGateway**.
 Supports SignalR notifications to browser clients.
 14. **WebUIAggregator** aggregates requests to multiple microservices.
 Used by **WebUI**.
+15. **roderapi** Rust implementation of **OrderAPI** seamlessly integrated with the existing infrastructure without requiring any modifications to the database schema or the message broker configuration.
+This demonstrates the interoperability and flexibility of the system architecture, allowing developers to leverage different programming languages while maintaining compatibility with the existing ecosystem.

 ## Sagas